toy/blueutil/README.md

-        --is-connected ID     connected state of device as 1 or 0 --connect ID          create a connection to device --disconnect ID       close the connection to device
+        --is-connected ID     connected state of device as 1 or 0 --connect ID          create a connection to device --disconnect ID       close the connection to device --pair ID [PIN]       pair with device, optional PIN of up to 16 characters will be used instead of interactive input if requested in specific pair mode

     -h, --help                this help
     -v, --version             show version